widelands/widelands/doc/sphinx/source/themes.rst

 * **warning**: Warnings and errors
 * **disabled**: Greyed-out items
-* **unknown**: Used when a Lua script requests a font style not included in this list .. versionadded:: 1.2
+* **unknown**: Used when a Lua script requests a font style not included in this list

-Paragraph Styles
+  .. versionadded:: 1.2

+paragraph styles
 ~~~~~~~~~~~~~~~~

 .. versionadded:: 1.2